scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 // for Native submodule
 libraryDependencies += "org.scala-native" %%% "junit-async-native" % SNVersion
 ```

-> Scala Native assumes single-threaded execution by default and does not provide multi-threaded programming,
-> however it’s possible to use C libraries to get access to multi-threading and synchronization primitives.
-> You need to remember it is not officially supported at the moment.

 ## Interop changes
 ### Including Native Code in your Application or Library